shamrai-nikita/calculator-v2/README.md

 Implement three versions of `eval` command:
 - `eval-exceptions` must handle those errors using exceptions;
-- `eval-option` must handle those errors using `Option` type;
+- `eval-option` must handle those errors using `Option` type, meaning your `eval` function must return `Option[Int]` instead of an `Int`;
-- `eval-either` must handle those errors using `Either` type.
+- `eval-either` must handle those errors using `Either` type, meaning your `eval` function must return `Either[SomeErrorType, Int]` instead of an `Int`.

-When error occurs, print in instead of the result.
+When an error occurs, print in instead of the result.

+The goal of this task is to implement the same thing in three different ways, and then analyze your implementations, so you'll have to introduce some copy-paste in your code in this task.

 Example: